 max number

 Limit the maximum number of state entries the rule can create to number.
-If the maximum is reached, packets that would normally create state are dropped until the number of existing states decreases.
+If the maximum is reached, packets that would normally create state fail to match this rule until the number of existing states decreases below the limit.